rapidsai/cuspatial/cpp/doc/DOCUMENTATION.md

 [build and install doxygen from source](http://www.doxygen.nl/manual/install.html).

 To build the libcuspatial HTML documentation simply run the `doxygen` command from the `cpp/doxygen` directory containing the `Doxyfile`.
+The libcuspatial documentation can also be built using `make docs_cuspatial` from the cmake build directory (e.g. `cpp/build`).
+If you are using `ninja` rather than `make`, the command is `ninja docs_cuspatial`.

 Doxygen reads and processes all appropriate source files under the `cpp/include/` directory.
 The output is generated in the `cpp/doxygen/html/` directory.
 You can load the local `index.html` file generated there into any web browser to view the result.

 To view docs built on a remote server, you can run a simple HTTP server using Python:
 `cd html && python -m http.server`.
 Then open `http://<IP address>:8000` in your local web browser,